rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 {% endhighlight %}

-The function given in minetest.register_on_player_receive_fields is called everytime a user submits a form.
-Most callbacks will check the formname given to the function, and exit if it is not the right form.
-However, some callbacks may need to work on multiple forms, or all forms - it depends on what you want to do.
+The function given in minetest.register_on_player_receive_fields is called every time a user submits a form.
+Most callbacks will check the formname given to the function, and exit if it is not the right form; however, some callbacks may need to work on multiple forms, or all forms - it depends on what you want to do.

 ### Fields

 The fields parameter to the function is a table, index by string, of the values submitted by the user.
-You can access values in the table by doing fields.name, where 'name' is the name of the element.
+You can access values in the table via fields.name, where 'name' is the name of the element.

-As well as having the values of each element, you can also get which button was clicked.
+As well as retrieving the values of each element, you can also get which button was clicked.
 In this case, the button called 'exit' was clicked, so fields.exit will be true.

-Some elements can submit the form without the user having to click a button, such as a check box.
-You can detect for these cases by looking for a clicked button.
+Some elements can submit the form without the user clicking a button, such as a check box.
+You can detect these cases by looking for a clicked button.

 {% highlight lua %}